Scarborough Castle: Piers Gaveston besieged, 1312

 Henry de Percy, who occupied the castle from 1308, had a bakehouse, brewhouse and kitchens built in the inner bailey. and the castle was once again made into a major fortification.
 Edward II (reigned 1307–1327) imprisoned some of his Scottish enemies there in 1311.
 In 1312 he gave Isabella de Vesci the castles of Bamburgh and Scarborough.
 The castle was considered to be the natural place for the king's favourite knight, the Gascon Piers Gaveston, to seek sanctuary when pursued by the barons who had imposed the Ordinances of 1311.
 The Ordinances were imposed to curb the King's power, and the barons saw Gaveston as a threat to their interests.
 Sir Robert Felton was governor of Scarborough Castle in 1311 and was slain at Stirling in 1314.
 In April 1312, Edward made Gaveston the governor of Scarborough Castle, but his tenure would be brief.
-In May, the Earls of Pembroke and Warenne, together with Henry de Percy, besieged and took the castle.
+In May, Aymer de Valence, 2nd Earl of Pembroke and John de Warenne, 7th Earl of Surrey, together with Henry de Percy, besieged and took the castle.
 Despite its strong defences, it fell quickly due to lack of provisions.
-Gaveston was promised safe escort from the castle, but on the journey south was captured by the Earl of Warwick and killed.
+Gaveston was promised safe escort from the castle, but on the journey south was captured by Guy de Beauchamp, 10th Earl of Warwick and killed.
 Scarborough fared little better; Edward punished the town for not supporting Gaveston by revoking its royal privileges and placing it under the direct rule of appointed governors.

 Further assaults and decay, 1318–1635

 At the time of the Hundred Years War (1337–1453), Scarborough was an important port for the wool trade, so was attacked several times by enemy forces.
 With rumours of a French invasion, a 1393 inquiry into the state of the castle led to repairs being carried out in 1396 and 1400.
 Henry VI (reigned 1422–1461; 1470–1471) ordered major repairs between 1424 and 1429.
 Richard III (reigned 1483–1485) was the last monarch to enter its grounds.
-He resided at the castle in 1484 while forming a fleet to fight the Tudors, a struggle he lost along with his life the following year.
+He resided at the castle in 1484 while forming a fleet to fight Henry Tudor, a struggle he lost along with his life the following year.

 After assaults by forces from France and Scotland in the early 16th century, in 1536 Robert Aske unsuccessfully tried to take the castle during the Pilgrimage of Grace, a revolt against the Dissolution of the Monasteries and Henry VIII's (reigned 1509–1547) break with the Roman Catholic Church.
 Repairs were made in 1537, and in 1538 some of the lead of the towers was used by the keeper, Sir Ralph Eure (Evers), to make a brewing vessel; Eure reported that some of the walls had fallen down.
 In 1557, forces loyal to Thomas Wyatt the younger, who opposed Mary I (reigned 1553–1558) and Catholicism, took the castle by entering disguised as peasants.
 Their leader, Thomas Stafford, held the castle for three days, and was subsequently executed for high treason on Tower Hill.